 Figure 1: Aβ42 level in the cortex (A) and hippocampus (B) of 3-, 6- and 9-month old 5xFAD mice.
 Immunoreactive (IR) area in percent; n = 3.
 Mean + SEM.
 One-way ANOVA with Bonferroni’s post hoc test. **p<0.01; ***p<0.001.

-Figure 2: Quantification of neurofilament light chain in plasma and CSF of 5xFAD mice.
-A: NF-L levels in pg/ml in the plasma of 3, 6, 9 and 12 month old 5xFAD mice compared to non-transgenic littermates.
-Mean +SEM; n = 4-8.
+Figure 2 A: Quantification of neurofilament light chain in the plasma of 5xFAD mice.
+NF-L levels in pg/ml in the plasma of 3, 6, 9 and 12 month old 5xFAD mice compared to non-transgenic littermates.
+Mean + SEM; n = 4-8.
 Two-way ANOVA with Bonferroni‘s post hoc test.
 B: Activated microglia in the cortex of 3, 6 and 9 month old 5xFAD mice.
 Immunoreactive area in percent in the cortex; n = 3.
 Mean + SEM.
 One Way ANOVA with Bonferroni’s post hoc test. *p<0.05; **p<0.01; ***p<0.001.